Export Metadata to Excel with GroupDocs.Metadata in Java

 Loading and Initializing Metadata

-Overview: The first step is loading your document’s metadata to access its properties.
+The first step is loading your document’s metadata so you can read document metadata java style and manipulate it.

 Steps: